MDPD officer shot, hospitalized; person detained in connection

 7Skyforce hovered over the scene where a large police force with guns drawn were seen in the community, and a person was seen being detained by a group of police.

-Red Road near the southside of the Florida Turnpike was shutdown as police continue their investigation.
+Red Road near the southside of the Florida Turnpike was shutdown as police continued their investigation and locked down the community for hours.

+Tien Phan’s parents live in community.
+Speaking on behalf of her mother, she said, “She saw a lot of like police in armor that had long guns like walking around … They just got scared and went in.
+Like, police didn’t say anything.”

 Back at Jackson Memorial Hospital, 7News cameras captured loved ones and officers from other agencies at the hospital.